GasLockR/gaslockr/README.md

 - Use ChainLink and other automated tools to actively listen to user transactions and, once eligibility requirements are met, actively initiate transactions to complete user rewards.
 - Choose different insurance plans
 - View expected returns
+- More sophisticated financial model for pricing the derivatives taking into account external factors like NFT sales, network upgrades, etc.

 ## Installation and Start